This shop has been compensated by Collective Bias, Inc. and its advertiser. All opinions are mine alone.

-Learn how to organize receipts for tax time with my easy tips!
+Learn how to organize receipts for taxes with my easy tips and tricks!

 I’ve always loved being organized, but sometimes, getting there has been a challenge.
 Do you know what I mean?

 My business was one area of organization that I especially wanted to focus on this year.
 In addition being a blogger, I’m also a freelance writer and marketing consultant.
 Because I’m self-employed, I tend to collect lots of documents and receipts that are important come tax season.